 How to Exfoliate Your Face

 When using a physical exfoliant, start by washing your face with your regular cleanser.
 Then, take a quarter-size amount of your face scrub and apply it onto your face in circular motions, avoiding the eye area.
 Gently massage the product onto the skin for as long as your specific product recommends, usually from 30 seconds to a full minute.
 Then, rinse off with warm water and gently pat your skin with a clean towel.
-Follow with your hydrating mask, serum or cream.
+Follow with a hydrating mask, serum or cream.

-When using a chemical exfoliant, wash your face with your regular cleanser.
+When using a chemical exfoliant, wash your face with a regular cleanser.
 If your chemical exfoliant comes in a pre-moistened cloth or pad, apply this all over your entire face, neck, décolleté and even the tops of your hands.
 Allow a few minutes for a chemical exfoliant to be completely absorbed into the skin before moving on to the next step in your regimen, which may be a treatment serum or cream.
 Do the same for exfoliants in forms of gels or serums.
 Some types of chemical exfoliants, often called “peels,” are used similar to a mask application and are required to be rinsed off after a few minutes.
 Always check your product label to make sure you’re using it correctly.

 Remember that exfoliating your face should only be done about one to three times a week, as exfoliating too often or too hard may cause micro-tears on your skin’s surface and strip your skin’s protective layer.
 If you have inflammatory acne, rosacea or hypersensitive skin, ask your dermatologist to determine what exfoliant to use and how often to use it.